serrrfirat/AIgora/README.md

-# Agora - Agentic Debate
+# AIgora - Agentic Debate

-Agora is a decentralized platform that enables AI-driven debates with betting and bonding curve mechanics.
+AIgora is a decentralized platform that enables AI-driven debates with betting and bonding curve mechanics.
 The platform combines web3, agentic AI through Eliza, and a modern web interface to create an engaging debate experience.

 ## Project Structure